Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/whats-new/urp-whats-new-10.md

 ### Parallax mapping and Height Map property

-URP implements the parallax mapping technique which uses the [height map](https://docs.unity3d.com/Manual/StandardShaderMaterialParameterHeightMap.html) to achieve surface-level occlusion effect.
+URP implements the parallax mapping technique which uses the height map to achieve surface-level occlusion effect.
 The **Height Map** property is available in the Lit shader.
+To read more about how parallax mapping works, refer to the [Heightmap](https://docs.unity3d.com/Manual/StandardShaderMaterialParameterHeightMap.html) page.

 The following illustration shows how a mesh looks with only the Base Map (left), Base Map and Normal Map (middle), and Base, Normal, and Height Map (right).